sampreet-chawla/GA-unit4-ruby-intro-to-ruby/ARRAYS_HASH.md

 developers[0] # Accessing first element by at index
 # => "Caleb"

-arr.first # Accessing the first ellement using method
+developers.first # Accessing the first element using method
 # => "Caleb"

 developers[-1] # Accessing the last element using -1
 # => "Adam"

-arr.last # Accessing the last ellement using method
+developers.last # Accessing the last element using method
-# => "Caleb"
+# => "Adam"

 developers[developers.length-1] # And yet again the last element
+# => "Adam"

 developers[-5] #No element exists at that position
 # => nil